edzaga/sql-course/sql-course-en/lectures/week3/assignment3.rst

 .. note::

  The tables provided above are only a reference. the file with the values can be found in the documents section of the curse platform.
+The file must be edited keeping the format, ie submit a file named `assignment3.sql`_

 Question 1 (10 points):